JLBLine/WODEN/docs/sphinx/testing/cmake_testing/calculate_visibilities.rst

      - 27

-All sources are given an *RA,Dec* equal to the phase centre, a spectral index of zero, and a flux density of 1.0 Jy.
-This way, the output visibilities (in the absence of a primary beam) should be fully real, and equal to the sum of the number of COMPONENTs in the sky model.
-GAUSSIAN and SHAPELET components with any size would cause a loss in flux, so I've set their major and minor axes to a minuscule number so they behave like point sources.
+All sources are given an *RA,Dec* equal to the phase centre, a spectral index of zero, and a flux density of 0.3333333333333333 Jy.
+This way, the output visibilities (in the absence of a primary beam) should be fully real, and equal to the sum of the number of COMPONENTs in the sky model multiplied by 0.3333333333333333.
+This numerical 1/3 flux is a good test of the precision of the FLOAT and DOUBLE compiled codes.

+GAUSSIAN and SHAPELET components with any size cause a reduction of the real part of the visibility due to the extended size on the sky.
+For these tests, I've set their major and minor axes to 1e-10 to make them behave similarly to point sources.

 For all tests below, I setup a simulation with three baselines, three frequencies, and two timesteps.
-For all sky models, frequencies, timesteps, and baselines, I check:
+For all sky models, frequencies, time steps, and baselines, I check:

  - The *u,v,w* are as expected
- - The visibilities are equal to the sum of the COMPONENTs (modulu the beam repsonse - see below)
+ - The real part of the visibilities are equal to number of COMPONENTs times 0.3333333333333333 Jy (modulu the beam repsonse - see below)

 To keep testing the *u,v,w* straight forward, I've set the baseline lengths in :math:`X` and :math:`Y` equal, (i.e. :math:`X_{\mathrm{diff}} = X_{\mathrm{ant1}} - X_{\mathrm{ant2}} = Y_{\mathrm{diff}}`), and the length in :math:`Z` to zero.
 With this configuration, the
 following is true: